Romesh Chunder Dutt: History

 He also directed attention to the deepening internal differentiation of Indian society appearing in the abrupt articulation of local economies with the world market, accelerated urban-rural polarisation, the division between intellectual and manual labour, and the toll of recurrent devastating famines.

+Historians Barbara D. Metcalf and Thomas R. Metcalf highlight Dutt’s scholarship, specifically The Economic History of India, vol. II as a "classic nationalist [account]" of "the India economy in the later nineteenth century", along with Poverty and Un-British Rule in India by Dadabhai Naoroji.